mikias1219/AuthenticationwithCrudandAssigningRoleandPermission/ROLES_AND_PERMISSIONS_FLOW.md

 - ✅ **Frontend auto-refreshes** - when roles are modified, affected users get updated
 - ✅ **Eloquent relationships** - make it easy to query and update permissions
 - ✅ **Middleware checks on every request** - ensures security and real-time updates
+- ✅ **Account as fallback** - when permission denied, users are redirected to account page which is always accessible

 **Result**: Permission changes take effect immediately without requiring logout/login! 🚀